Tag Archive for: Grand Junction Real Estate

 My Relocation Buyers love their new house in Redlands 360 Easter Hill in Grand Junction

 1) First, I make sure you understand the process at each stage of a transaction.
-From pre-approval with the right lender, utilizing the right loan, to what to expect from inspections, Radon testing, potential appraisal issues and other contingencies.
+From pre-approval with the right lender, utilizing the right loan, to what to expect from inspections, Radon testing, potential appraisal issues and other contingencies in real estate.

 But where my skills really shine…